-With less than two weeks to the Rose of Tralee Festival in County Kerry, excitement is starting to mount in the Kildare camp as Emer Fogerty prepares for her final weeks before entering the Dome!
+With less than two weeks to the Rose of Tralee Festival in County Kerry, excitement is starting to mount in the Kildare camp as Emer Fogarty prepares for her final weeks before entering the Dome!

 The 24-year-old NUIG graduate has already been busy representing her county with pride, attending weekly charity events, coffee mornings and attending fabulous soirees like the Galways Races.